arkatebi/genomewide-nucleosome-mapping/README.md

 xDacAll.sh: shell script that invokes the function calDacAll.m.

-#### Computing DAC for two of genes
+#### Computing DAC for two sets of genes

 calDacPair.m: computes distance autocorrelation function (DAC) for two sets of genes in the same manner as before.

 xDacPair.sh: shell script that invokes the above the function calDacPair.m.

 ##### Data Source
 tables: directory that has the files with the genes and their information used by this software.

 ##### Outputs
 results: output directory where the software writes the output (DAC function values).

+### Results
+Please, find the details of the results and their implications in references [1] and [2].

 ### Source Code
 This is an open source project and the source code is publicly available on